JGCRI/gcam-doc/aglu.md

 ### Land expansion costs/constraints

-One approach we have implemented and tested is to add a land expansion cost curve to targeted land types in regional AEZs.
-Specifically, we have added land expansion cost curves to unmanaged forest land in regional AEZ’s in which a carbon policy resulted in fast transformation from grassland to unmanaged forest.
+One approach we have implemented and tested is to add a land expansion cost curve to targeted land types in specific regions.
+Specifically, we have added land expansion cost curves to unmanaged forest land in individual regions in which a carbon policy resulted in fast transformation from grassland to unmanaged forest.
 This method effectively adds a cost associated with converting to forests.
 This cost can be interpreted as the cost of planting, watering, fire management, etc. required to grow trees on previously unforested land.

 The land expansion cost curve is implemented as a “renewable” resource that land must “purchase” on a per-unit of land basis.
 The cost curve can be set at a zero cost up to a predefined amount of land: e.g., base year allocation, pre-industrial allocation, etc. Beyond this point, the cost curve increases to either represent a physical expansion cost or an arbitrarily high cost that would act as a hard constraint on expansion.
 One drawback to this approach is that each cost curve adds a market equation that needs to be solved.
 The market should behave well, but adding markets should always be done with care as it does put additional burdens on the solution algorithm.